1. Do you track my traffic?

 13. The filtering is working from time to time.

-14. I've added youtube.com, facebook.com, instagram.com, skype.com or other sites in the whitelist, but the site is showing incorrectly, or the service (i.e. skype) is not working.
+14. I've added youtube.com, facebook.com, instagram.com, skype.com or other sites in the allow list, but the site is showing incorrectly, or the service (i.e. skype) is not working.

 15. I've changed my filtering settings but nothing changed.

-16. I've added a website to the whitelist but it is still blocked.
+16. I've added a website to the allow list but it is still blocked.

 17. The internet connection is interrupted after SafeDNS Agent installation or after I have manually set your DNSes.